wimverstuyf/woo-eenvoudigfactureren/readme.txt

-=== EenvoudigFactureren for WooCommerce integration ===
+=== EenvoudigFactureren for WooCommerce ===
 Contributors: wimverstuyf
 Tags: WooCommerce, Invoice, Accounting, EenvoudigFactureren Requires at least: 5.2.0
 Tested up to: 5.3.0
 Requires PHP: 5.6.20
-Stable tag: 0.5.4
+Stable tag: 1.0.0
 WC requires at least: 3.6
-WC tested up to: 3.8
+WC tested up to: 6.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Generate invoices or order forms in EenvoudigFactureren for WooCommerce orders.
+Generate invoices in EenvoudigFactureren for WooCommerce orders.

 == Description ==

-The WooCommerce EenvoudigFactureren plugin is an extension for your WooCommerce online shop that automatically generates invoices/order forms in EenvoudigFactureren for new WooCommerce orders.
+The WooCommerce EenvoudigFactureren plugin is an extension for your WooCommerce online shop that automatically generates invoices/order forms in EenvoudigFactureren for WooCommerce orders.

 = Key features =

-* Every new order automatically trigger the creation of an invoice or order form at EenvoudigFactureren.
+* Every new order manually or automatically triggers the creation of an invoice or order form at EenvoudigFactureren.
 * Customer information is synchronised to EenvoudigFactureren.
 * Supports EU VAT numbers and VAT exemptions.
 * Configure automatic email sending to your customers with attached PDF invoices from EenvoudigFactureren.